Get

 Egyptian Mau vs. Tabby Cat: Which Breed Is Right for You?

 The Egyptian Mau can make a wonderful pet for large and small families, and their short coat is easy to maintain.
 This friendly cat gets along with children and other pets with proper socialization, and they have a unique appearance that can help them stand out in a crowd.
-However, since they are purebred cats, you will need to find a breeder, and they can be much more expensive than a tabby.
+However, since they are a pedigreed breed, you will need to find a breeder, and they can be much more expensive than a domestic cat with a tabby pattern.

 Featured Image Credit: Left – COULANGES, Shutterstock | Right – Burhan Oral GUDU, Shutterstock